-Want to learn more about diagnostics?
+Want to learn more about the Alinity family of systems?
 Check out these resources:

 Please note: The Alinity suite of instruments is currently in development.
-Pending appropriate regulatory approvals, Abbott expects launches to begin later this year and continue into 2017 and 2018.
+Alinity launches began in 2016 and will continue into 2018.

 Please be aware that the website you have requested is intended for the residents of a particular country or countries, as noted on that site.
 As a result, the site may contain information on pharmaceuticals, medical devices and other products or uses of those products that are not approved in other countries or regions.